of Judicial Officers

 Thereafter, the first congress of the UIHJ was held in Paris, in 1952, with seven countries participating: Belgium, France, Greece, Italy, Luxemburg, the Netherlands and Switzerland.

-At the 23rd International Congress of Judicial Officers in Bangkok, 4th May 2018, there were 93 member or associated (through co-operation agreements) member organisations of the UIHJ, from 89 countries.
+At the 24th International Congress of Judicial Officers in Dubai, 25th November 2021, there were 100 member or associated (through co-operation agreements) member organisations of the UIHJ, from 94 countries.

 Having taken a proactive role in the creation of an independent judicial officer structure in Europe, the UIHJ then focused its work in Africa, to instigate a programme, contributing to the establishment of a fully regulated profession.